ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-grpc-service-with-ballerina.md

 ```

 Here,
 - The `helloworld_pb.bal` file is the stub file.
-It contains classes that client/service use to talk to each other
+It contains classes that the client/service uses to talk to each other
-and ballerina types corresponding to request and response messages.
+and the Ballerina types corresponding to the request and response messages.
 - The `greeter_service.bal` file is the service template file.
 It contains service(s) with all the remote methods
-  defined in the proto file.
+  defined in the PROTO file.

 #### Update and run the application

-Let’s update the service template file(`greeter_service.bal`) and add the business logic to the remote method.
-In this case, we only need to update the `sayHello` method as below,
+Let’s update the service template file (i.e., `greeter_service.bal`) and add the business logic to the remote method.
+In this case, you only need to update the `sayHello` method as shown below.

 ```ballerina
 import ballerina/grpc;